theRedeemer997/Practical-Lab-1---Univariate-Linear-Regression-on-the-California-Housing-Prices-Dataset/README.md

-# Lab2 Data Collection and Pre-processing
+# Practical Lab 1 - Univariate Linear Regression on the California Housing Prices Dataset
-This repository contains the complete code for the Lab2 of Machine Learning Programming.
+This repository contains the complete code for the Lab1 of Fondations Of Machine Learning Frameworks.

 ---
 # About